pikatchu/closedsource/book/0150-branches.md

 Jasmina furrowed her brow as she studied the instructions.
 "So `CMP A, 10` compares `A` to `10`, and if it's less than or equal, the program jumps to `branch_if_true`?"

 "Exactly," Joaquim said.
-"But let’s look at how that actually works.
-When `CMP A, 10` runs, the processor doesn’t store the result like an addition or subtraction would.
+"But let's look at how that actually works.
+When `CMP A, 10` runs, the processor doesn't store the result like an addition or subtraction would.
 Instead, it updates something called the condition flags."

 He pointed to the right side of the emulator screen.
 "See these flags here?
 The `C` flag—short for 'Carry'—is set to `true` if the first operand is strictly smaller than the second one.
 The `Z` flag—short for 'Zero'—is set to `true` if they are equal."